Categories

 How do you make wine?

 Wine is made from grapes.
-The essential steps of winemaking after the grape harvest are pressing, fermentation, maturation, fining and bottling.
+The main steps in winemaking after the grape harvest are pressing, fermentation, ageing, fining and bottling.
 The decisive process in winemaking is fermentation, in which yeast converts the sugar from the grapes into alcohol and carbon dioxide.
-The fundamental difference in the production of white and red wine is that fermentation takes place after pressing in the case of white wine(must fermentation) and before pressing in the case of red wine(mash fermentation).
+The fundamental difference in the production of white and red wine is that fermentation takes place after pressing(must fermentation) for white wine and before pressing(mash fermentation) for red wine.

-After fermentation (and subsequent pressing for red wine and orange wine), the young wine is first filtered to remove the yeast residue from the fermentation.
-This is followed by ageing: the young wine is stored for a certain time (weeks, months, years) in stainless steel tanks or in wooden barrels(large wooden barrels, barrique).
-During this time, the aroma and, depending on the length of maturation, the texture change again.
+After fermentation (and subsequent pressing in the case of red wine and orange wine), the young wine is first filtered to remove the yeast residue from fermentation.
+This is followed by ageing: the young wine is stored for a certain period of time (weeks, months, years) in stainless steel tanks or wooden barrels(large wooden barrels, barriques).
+During this time, the flavour and, depending on the ageing period, the texture change again.

-At the end of the ageing period, the wine is clarified and fined to stabilise it before it is subsequently bottled.
+At the end of the ageing period, the wine is clarified and fined to stabilise it before it is bottled.

 How is white wine made?